Born Detroit, Michigan 1926

 The Krieger family were together again in Detroit in December 1945.

-My brother and I had shortly returned from service in the U.S. Army Air Corps.
+My brother and I had returned from service in the U.S. Army Air Corps.

-My sister had shortly returned from working in an airplane factory in Los Angeles.
+My sister had returned from working in an airplane factory in Los Angeles.

 Education